 My dad came to England after my grandmother and great grandmother arrived and went through the secondary school system here, spending most of his time living with my great grandmother.

-On the maternal side, my mum was born to married parents but grandad also had children outside of the marriage.
+On the maternal side, my mum was born to married parents but grandad also had children outside of their marriage.

-Some years after my mum, aunts and uncles came over to England, my eldest uncle died in a Hornsey swimming baths and my mothers parents divorced.
+Some years after my mum, aunts and uncles came over to England, my eldest uncle died in a swimming pool in Hornsey north London and my grand parents later divorced.

 The moment my mum arrived in England, she wanted to go back to Jamaica, she also started and completed secondary school here but she didn’t devise a plan, work hard, save her money and head back to Jamaica.